Best Game Design Schools Online & On-Campus

 Average Net Price: $24,692

 Graduation Rate: 10%

 Salary After Attending: $48,500

-Franklin University ranks at No. 10 as one of the most focused school programs across the country.
+Overall, Franklin University offers one of the most focused and comprehensive game design programs in the country.

 25. Columbia College Chicago